 How can efficient project management solutions help forecast project finances accurately?

 As you can see, planning and controlling your project rely heavily on the budget.
 Project budgets can be created manually, but if you’re working on a large project with many milestones and dependencies, you’ll be more precise if you use budgeting features in project management software.

-Project management systems like Proteus would accurately forecast project budget and calculate your budget based on the scoped-out project.
-It will make project plans, turn them into working projects quickly and easily, manage people, resources, and time, and keep track of all finances.
+Project management systems like Proteus would accurately forecast the project budgets and calculate your budget based on the scoped-out project.
+It will make project plans and proposals, turn them into working projects quickly and easily, manage people, resources, and time, and keep track of all finances.
 The scope also considers the roles you’ll need to play and how long you’ve worked on previous projects.